About death and burial

 Remember: Do not include requiem or funeral service arrangements in your will, since the legal will is probated sometime later.

-If you choose to inter your cremains at Saint Mary’s, fees for this are normally taken care of at the time of the requiem.
-The current fee schedule is included below.
+If you choose to inter your ashes at Saint Mary’s, fees for this are normally taken care of at the time of the service.
+Please contact the parish office for the current.
 Requests to lower or waive fees may be made to the rector.

 As an alternative to flowers, you may ask mourners to designate a gift to the memorial fund of Saint Mary’s.
 The capital of this fund is held as an ongoing memorial: the interest used to further the mission of the church.
 In addition, you may also be interested in establishing a specific memorial fund endowed by you and your family.